-O. Violation: Failure to complete all construction called for in the approved plans within twelve (12) months from the date of issue of the Callawassie Island Building Permit, unless extended by the ARC.
+O. Violation: Failure to inform the ARC of delays or impediments to complete all construction called for in the approved plans within twelve (12) months from the date of issue of the Callawassie Island Building Permit, unless extended by the ARC.